GuilhermeRossato/3D-Redstone-Simulator/README.md

 Then, whenever you want to start the aplication:

 ```
-npm start
+npm run start
 ```

-And if you want to create a build, run:
+And if you want to build the application and pack it, run the following command:

 ```
-npm build
+npm run build
 ```

 And alter `index.html` to load the bundle script at `/build/script.js`

 ## Objectives, Priorities and Plan